Brendon-Coombes/blog/source/_posts/getting-started-with-blazor.md

 I could tell at this point that my work mates were losing interest in the N-Sane trilogy, so I am hoping when I show them what I have created they will be inspired to pick their game back up!

+The site itself, only has a single page pulling in some JSON data to display on the page.
+It has 3 dropdowns built out as components to filter which data is shown on the page at any given time.

+I have uploaded it to GitHub - check it out here.

 `TODO - Add lessons learnt`
 `TODO - Point out key features`
 `TODO - Add github link`